You're away from FREE US delivery Free US delivery (applied at checkout) on orders over $60.00

 Along with other festivities, the holiday season usually means indulging in lots of yummy foods that we wouldn’t usually eat.

-Expect the unexpected!: A complete change in your diet can leave your microbiome wondering what on earth is going on!
+Expect the unexpected!
+A complete change in your diet can leave your microbiome wondering what on earth is going on!
 Certain types of gut bacteria ferment different types of foods, so your own gut bacteria will have evolved based on your usual diet.
-When you consume large amounts of new foods, this may cause huge shifts in the microbiome in a matter of days, sometimes resulting in unpleasant changes as the microbiota rebalances.2 Try to include a few of your favourite healthy meals in between all of your festive fayre.
+When you consume large amounts of new foods, this may cause huge shifts in the microbiome in a matter of days, sometimes resulting in unpleasant digestive changes and gas as the microbiota rebalances.2 Try to include a few of your favourite healthy meals in between all of your festive fayre.

 Most importantly, be kind to yourself and don't panic - we all deserve to enjoy our food over the holidays.

 For more tips on how to avoid festive bloating, read Dr. Aisling’s article: Top tips to avoid Christmas Belly Bloat.